AlexSmall96/Pair-Matching-Game/TESTING.md

 - The site uses media queries to change the width of the game page, font size, icon size and card padding depending on the browser size.

 ### Issues Found
 - At narrow browser sizes (<450px in width), the card area begins to look cluttered.
 This is due to the number of cards that are involved with hard mode.
-The easy mode layout has to accomdate this as the media queries apply to both easy and hard mode.
-The game also requries extra space in the margins of the card area, as the cards increase in width when turned over due to the question mark icon being narrower than the others.
+The easy mode layout has to accommodate this as the media queries apply to both easy and hard mode.
+The game also requires extra space in the margins of the card area, as the cards increase in width when turned over due to the question mark icon being narrower than the others.

 - As a fix for this issue, further developments of this project might involve using javascript to make the site responsive at these small browser sizes, allowing the details of the media queries to be dependent on the difficulty level chosen.